matthewlinton/linprofile/README.md

 Generate a profile for a linux system.
 The goal is to be able to compare system profiles in a meaningful way.

+This project has been moved to : https://bitbucket.org/matthewlinton/linprofile

 ## Install

 * Checkout: `git clone https://github.com/matthewlinton/linprofile.git`